funkybob/stencil/README.rst

 The goal of Stencil is to provide just enough of a template engine in a single file.

-Currently weighs in at just under 500 LoC
+Currently weighs in at 531 LoC (393 according to sloccount).

 Quick Start
 -----------